 Small business entrepreneurs are familiar with start-up planning, exit strategy planning, and strategic planning.
-Of course, being familiar with and actually performing key business development planning are quite different.
-Entrepreneurs who excel at planning can quickly find themselves victims of their own planning process.
+And, entrepreneurs who excel at planning often find themselves victims of their own planning process.
 As planning pays off, and business grows, many entrepreneurs ditch the business planning process that set off their business growth.

 Absent an ongoing, active planning process, it’s easy to become disorganized and unfocused.
 Distractions, interruptions, and unplanned requests of others create competing priorities for your time.
 Sadly, this misaligned approach leaves the most critical business growth activities unfinished.